Digitalized-Energy-Systems/opfgym/docs/source/advanced_features.rst

 ===============================

-While the :ref:`Benchmarks` focus on the standard OPF that is deterministic, single-time-step, has continuous actions, *OPF-Gym* also allows for more advanced OPF problems.
+While the :ref:`Benchmarks` focus on the standard OPF that is deterministic, single-time-step, and has continuous actions, *OPF-Gym* also allows for more advanced OPF problems.

-Note that all the following examples are not solvable wit the conventional pandapower OPF solver anymore.
+Note that all the following examples are not solvable with the conventional pandapower OPF solver anymore.
 Therefore, either a custom solver is required or a comparison with ground-truth solutions is not possible.